elsushi/CV/readme.md

 Makers Academy is a highly selective, 12 week full-time program that teaches web development.
 They teach Ruby on Rails, HTML5, CSS, Javascript, Jquery, Git, Heroku and Agile methodologies.

 ###Hult International Business School: 2012 - 2013
-Master in Business Administration
--I worked on a 6-week innovation and growth project for EMC corporation in China.
+Master in Business Administration, worked on a 6-week innovation and growth project for EMC corporation in China.

 ##My past and what I like
 - I have previous experience in team management, finance, banking, international trade and operations.